-- d.
+- minimal conflicts of interest.
+This applies to both internal resources internal and those potentially external to the insurer; - b.
+Insurers should demonstrate the independence of the internal credit assessment function and demonstrate that effective controls are in place to manage any potential conflicts of interest between different stakeholders involved in the overall management of the assets; - c.
+The internal credit assessment should be procedurally independent of the decision to underwrite; - d.
 Individuals deciding or approving the internal ratings (e.g., voting members of the credit committee) should be without conflicts of interest and independent of both the investment decisions and management of the assets; and - e.
-The rating approval process should be organised and structured in a way that ensures independence of the decisions and does not cause incentives or put pressure on the individuals to decide in a certain way. - 6.
-On-going review and assessment: - Insurers should perform validation of the internal credit assessment methodology and criteria, including how it has identified and allowed for all relevant sources of credit risk (whether quantitatively or qualitatively); - b.
+The rating approval process should be organised and structured in a way that ensures independence of the decisions and does not cause incentives or put pressure on the individuals to decide in a certain way.

+6. On-going review and assessment:

+- Insurers should perform validation of the internal credit assessment methodology and criteria, including how it has identified and allowed for all relevant sources of credit risk (whether quantitatively or qualitatively); - b.
 Insurers should have a robust process for the ongoing review of the credit assessments, including demonstrating how the insurer has satisfied itself that the assessments will remain appropriate over the lifetime of the assets and operate robustly under a range of different market conditions and operating experiences; - c.
 The credit assessments should be reviewed and the assets re-rated at regular intervals, as well as in response to changes in relevant external market conditions or other factors that are expected to impact the rating; and - d.
-Insurers should ensure and monitor that the internal credit assessment criteria are applied consistently both within and across asset categories and over time. - 7.
-Limits and restrictions: - a.
-Where, for an internally rated asset, external ratings exist from any one or several accepted credit rating agencies, the final rating used for BSCR purposes is capped to be no higher than the lowest of such external ratings; - b.
-Internal credit ratings cannot be used for affiliated assets for Section 6D applications9, they may however be allowed with an approved internal model; - c.
+Insurers should ensure and monitor that the internal credit assessment criteria are applied consistently both within and across asset categories and over time.

+7. Limits and restrictions:

+a.
+Where, for an internally rated asset, external ratings exist from any one or several accepted credit rating agencies, the final rating used for BSCR purposes is capped to be no higher than the lowest of such external ratings;

+- b.
+Internal credit ratings cannot be used for related, affiliated or connected assets for Section 6D applications15; they may, however, be allowed with an approved internal model; - c.
 The amount of assets for which internal credit ratings can be used in the BSCR is subject to limits and will be no more than 20% of total investments; and - d.
-The Authority may, based on a holistic evaluation of all aspects of an insurer's internal credit assessment framework and process, as a condition for approval, require a downwards adjustment (notching down) on the insurer's internal credit ratings for BSCR purposes.
+The Authority may, based on a holistic evaluation of all aspects of an insurer's internal credit assessment framework and process, as a condition for approval, require a downward adjustment (notching down) on the insurer's internal credit ratings for BSCR purposes.
 The size of such adjustment will be determined on a case-by-case basis.
 The adjustment will be permanent, but its continued appropriateness may be reviewed periodically if circumstances warrant.